ANUYAH1/TransferRecommendationChildren/README.md

 - Java
 - An R, Jupyter, Python, and Tidyverse installation.
 - The [MovieLens 1M](https://grouplens.org/datasets/movielens/) data set, extracted into data/input (should have directory data/ml-1m)
-- The Dogo dataset (or any data set containing ratings provided by children)
+- The Dogo dataset (or any data set containing ratings provided by children) extracted into data/input

 ### Instructions
 - Steps to run: